Saniya2701/Personal-portfolio/README.md

-Personal-portfolio
+# 💼 Personal Portfolio Website

-A responsive personal portfolio website built using HTML, CSS, and JavaScript.
-Showcases my skills, projects, contact info, and resume with smooth navigation and interactivity.
+This is a personal portfolio website created to showcase my projects, skills, resume, and contact information.
+It is a responsive, visually appealing, and interactive site built using HTML, CSS, and JavaScript.

-🌟 Features
+## 🌟 Features

-1.Responsive design for all screen sizes (mobile, desktop) 2.Sections: Home, About,Skills,Projects, Contact 3.Downloadable resume
+- Responsive design for all screen sizes (mobile, tablet, desktop)
+- Sections: Home, About Me, Projects, Contact
+- View resume
-4.Smooth navigation and interactivity using JavaScript 5.images for a personalized look
+- Smooth navigation and interactivity using JavaScript
+- image for a personalized look

-🚀 Technologies Used :
+## 🚀 Technologies Used

--HTML
--CSS
--JavaScript

-#TIP:
--Add your personal photos as background img , user img for professional look of project
+- HTML5
+- CSS3
+- JavaScript

+## 📬 Contact

-Feel free to reach out to me-https://www.linkedin.com/in/saniya-mane-5906a3289/
+Feel free to connect on Linkedin : https://www.linkedin.com/in/saniya-mane-5906a3289

+---

+> Made with ❤️ by Saniya Mane